 Certain statements made in this Quarterly Report on Form 10-Q (this "Quarterly Report") are "forward-looking statements" within the meaning of Section 27A of the Securities Act of 1933, as amended (the "Securities Act"), and section 21E of the Securities Exchange Act of 1934, as amended.
-All statements relating to events or results that may occur in the future are forward-looking statements, including, without limitation, statements regarding the following:
+All statements herein relating to events or results that may occur in the future are forward-looking statements, including, without limitation, statements regarding the following:

-- our strategic focus and current business priorities, including broadening of our product portfolio, and our ability to implement these priorities, including as a result of our no longer being able to market certain products in our portfolio; - the advantages of our products and development of new products; - our expectations regarding ongoing regulatory obligations and oversight and the changing nature thereof impacting our products, research and clinical programs, and business, including those relating to patient privacy; - · our expectations regarding costs relating to compliance with regulatory requirements; - · our expectations regarding government and other third-party coverage and reimbursement for our existing and new products; - our expectations regarding capital allocation; - · our expectations regarding future revenue growth; - our expectations regarding the outcome of pending litigation and investigations; - our expectations regarding future income tax liability; - demographic and market trends; and - our ability to compete effectively.
+- our strategic focus and current business priorities, including broadening of our product portfolio, and our ability to implement these priorities, including as a result of our no longer being able to market certain products in our portfolio; - our expectations regarding costs relating to compliance with regulatory requirements; - our expectations regarding investigation, restatement and related expense; - our expectations regarding capital allocation; - our expectations regarding future growth; - our expectations regarding the outcome of pending litigation and investigations; - our expectations regarding future income tax liability; - · demographic and market trends; and - our ability to compete effectively.

-Forward-looking statements generally can be identified by words such as "expect," "will," "change," "intend," "seek," "target," "future," "plan," "continue," "potential," "possible," "could," "estimate," "may," "anticipate," "to be" and similar expressions.
+Forward-looking statements generally can be identified by words such as "expect," "will," "change," "intend," "seek," "future," "plan," "continue," "potential," "possible," "could," "estimate," "may," "anticipate," "to be" and similar expressions.
 These statements are based on numerous assumptions and involve known and unknown risks, uncertainties and other factors that could significantly affect the Company's operations and may cause the Company's actual actions, results, financial condition, performance or achievements to differ materially from any future actions, results, financial condition, performance or achievements expressed or implied by any such forward-looking statements.
 Factors that may cause such a difference include, without limitation, those discussed under the heading "Risk Factors" in our Annual Report on Form 10-K for the year ended December 31, 2023 (our "2023 Form 10-K"), filed with the Securities and Exchange Commission ("SEC") on February 28, 2024 and those discussed in Part II, Item 1A, Risk Factors, if any.